Tour de Tonka - Saturday, August 3, 2019

-"Minnesota's Ride" has grown to over 3,500 riders in just over a decade's time
+Tour de Tonka has become "MINNESOTA'S RIDE" in just over a decade's time

-In just a decade’s time, the annual Tour de Tonka bike ride has become a staple of the west metro community, growing from 819 riders in 2006 to over 3,500 riders in 2015.
-Riders from more than 200 different Minnesota communities and 20 states participated in the event.
+In just over a decade’s time, the annual Tour de Tonka bike ride has become a staple of the west metro community, growing from 819 riders in 2006 to nearly 3,500 riders annually.
+Riders from more than 166 Minnesota cities and 42 states have participated in the event.
 Countless riders from across the state tell us each year that Tour de Tonka is Minnesota’s Ride.

-“Bicycle riders participate because Tour de Tonka is pure fun,” Tim Litfin, Tour de Tonka Director, said.
+“Bicycle riders participate in Tour de Tonka because it is pure fun,” Tim Litfin, Tour de Tonka Director, said.
 “All ages and all abilities– from families and recreational bicyclists to cycling teams and serious athletes can successfully ride and enjoy the beautiful scenery and be part of this highly organized event.”

-Tour de Tonka also partnered with the ICA Food Shelf to give participants an opportunity to make an impact with their ride.
+Tour de Tonka partners with the ICA Food Shelf to give participants an opportunity to make an impact with their ride.
 A portion of each rider’s registration fee is donated to the ICA.
-Riders also donated money or non-perishable food items on or before the day of the ride.
-Remaining proceeds supported Minnetonka Community Youth Education and Early Childhood Programs.
+Riders can also donate money or non-perishable food items on or before the day of the ride.
+Remaining proceeds support Minnetonka Community Youth Education and Early Childhood Programs.